-B. Basis of Accounting
+C. Basis of Accounting

-The Foundation prepares its financial statements on the accrual basis of accounting.
+The Foundation has prepared its financial statements on the liquidation basis of accounting.
 Under this method, revenues are recorded when earned and expenses are recorded when liabilities are incurred.
+Revenues and expenses expected to be incurred in liquidation are recorded when there is a reasonable basis for their estimation.